VxWorks: Platform overview

 VxWorks supports Intel architecture, Power architecture, and ARM architectures.
 The RTOS can be used in multi-core asymmetric multiprocessing (AMP), symmetric multiprocessing (SMP), mixed modes and multi-OS (via Type 1 hypervisor) designs on 32- and 64- bit processors.

 The VxWorks consists of a set of runtime components and development tools.
 The run time components are an operating system (UP and SMP; 32- and 64-bit), software for applications support (file system, core network stack, USB stack, and inter-process communications), and hardware support (architecture adapter, processor support library, device driver library, and board support packages).
-VxWorks core development tools are compilers such as Diab, GNU, and Intel C++ Compiler (ICC)) and its build and configuration tools.
+VxWorks core development tools are compilers such as Diab, GNU, and Intel C++ Compiler (ICC) and its build and configuration tools.
 The system also includes productivity tools such as its Workbench development suite and Intel tools and development support tools for asset tracking and host support.

 The platform is a modular, vendor-neutral, open system that supports a range of third-party software and hardware.
 The OS kernel is separate from middleware, applications, and other packages, which enables easier bug fixes and testing of new features.
 An implementation of a layered source build system allows multiple versions of any stack to be installed at the same time so developers can select which version of any feature set should go into the VxWorks kernel libraries.

-Optional advanced technology for VxWorks provides add-on technology-related capabilities, such as:
+Optional advanced add-ons for VxWorks provide additional capabilities, including the following: